What qualifies as R&D?

 - Does the project involve an uncertainty that competent professionals can’t readily resolve and where solutions aren’t common knowledge?

-You can only claim for when R&D is taking place during your project.
-So it is important to know when R&D is taking place.
-You can claim for R&D for the period that work to resolve the uncertainty starts.
-This is when you have identified the technical issues that need to be resolved, and the current state of knowledge within that field of science or technology has not provided a solution to those uncertainties.
+You can only claim for when the actual R&D is taking place – so it is important to know this.
+You can claim for R&D from when the work to overcome the uncertainty starts.
+This is generally when you have identified the technical issues that need to be resolved and determined that a readily available solution is not currently available.
 It ends, or pauses, when that uncertainty is resolved or the work to resolve it stops.